 HBSC Co-Principal Investigator for Poland since 2018.
 HBSC research network member since 2003.
 Psychotherapist working with children and adolescents, and their families.
 University lecturer.
 Assistant Professor at the Biomedical Basis of Development and Sexology Unit at the Pedagogy Department of the University of Warsaw (2012-present).
 Teaches classes on human development psychology and mental health disorders in children and adolescents.
 Advisor to the “Direction-Development” Students’ Science Club.
 Former employee of the Child and Adolescent Health Department of the Institute of Mother and Child (2000-2016).
 Her research interests Focus on social support, health-related quality of life, and particularly on students with chronic diseases and their life at school.
 Her work includes research concerning preparing teachers for work with students suffering from chronic diseases.
 Authored and co-authored dozens of scientific publications.
 Appreciates the opportunity to combine her research pursuits with therapeutic work.
 In her private life, a wife and mother of two.
 Enjoys reading and spending time with her loved ones.
 Lover of cats.

 Educator with a social focus and psychodietetician by education.
-HBSC Deputy Principal investigator for Poland since 2019.
+HBSC Deputy Principal investigator for Poland since 2019, co-Principal Investigator of the study in Poland since 2020.
 Long-time employee of the Institute of Mother and Child, and Acting Head of its Department of Child and Adolescent Health since 2019.
 At HBSC, she heads the Eating & Dieting Focus Group, and acts as the Vice Chairman of the Youth Engagement Advisory Group.
 Her research interests are focused on factors associated with body weight and body perception among children and adolescents.
 A firm believer that adolescents have the right to actively shape their own health, she supports and organizes young people’s active participation in scientific research and other projects that focus on this demographic.
 Passionate about mountain tourism.
 Loves family bicycle trips and playing music.

 Assistant Professor at the Biomedical Basis of Development and Sexology Unit at the Pedagogy Department of the University of Warsaw.
 Long-time lecturer and co-author of textbooks on the biomedical basis of development and education.
 Author and co-author of over 100 papers on the biological basis of human development, health pedagogy, and health education.
 Her research interests include the circumstances and consequences of risk behaviours in children and adolescents, as well as the significance of health-related aspects in educator training.
 Wife and mother of one in her private life.
 Appreciates contact with nature, hiking, and discovering new places, both as an opportunity to meet new people as well as with a focus on the cultural and sightseeing aspects.